manasakudumu/manasakudumu/README.md

 Welcome to my GitHub!
 I'm a Computer Science and Economics student at Wellesley College, cross-registered at MIT.
 I'm passionate about building accessible, intelligent, and socially impactful technology.
 My interests lie at the intersection of AI, data visualization, and inclusive design.

-## About Me
-- Senior at Wellesley College + MIT EECS cross-registrant
-- Passionate about accessibility, education, and ethical AI
-- Exploring the intersection of AI, spatial data, and public policy
-- Outside of tech, I dance, cafe hop, and design for fun

 ## Tools & Technologies

 ### 💻 Programming & Development